jluxford-scottlogic/advent-of-code/README.md

 # advent-of-code
-Haskell attempts at advent of code
+Various attempts at advent of code, mostly focused on haskell and prolog